Basic Real Estate Branding Strategies

-However, if your market is an area of 50,000-250,000 people, it can be unwise to specialize in a particular niche.
+However, if your market is a small area of 50,000-250,000 people, it can be unwise to specialize in a particular niche.
 In that case your ideal client may not be niche-specific.

 But you can still use an identifier because identifiers aren’t necessarily specific to real estate niches.

 As for appealing to clients that are fairly similar to you, Jonathon Denwood mentions, “By appealing to everybody, you appeal to nobody.”
 He elaborates,

 Kyle’s approach to real estate branding revolves around harnessing the power of storytelling on social media.

 I also talk a lot about the marketing effectiveness of narrative for both myself and my clients, so I stand behind this idea 100%.

 1. Capitalize on moments that have both professional and personal elements.